| Uniqueness of

 practice is exactly the opposite of those mentioned

+earlier.
 Here, Master Koh approach is very internal.

 He allows opponent's forces onto and into his body.